idris-bayes/melocule/README.md

 ipkg   = "melocule.ipkg"
 ```
 You can then add `import Melocule` to an Idris2 file and get hacking!

+## Running
+The Makefile provides the following targets:

+- `clean`: cleans the build and output directories.
+- `dependencies`: installs the Idris2 dependencies.
+- `melocule`: builds melocule as a program (currently an alias for `dependencies`).
+- `twofive`: executes the 2-5-1 example.
+- `blues`: executes the blues example.
+- `fmttm`: executes the Fly Me To The Moon example.
+- `midi`: generates MIDI files for all examples.
+- `pdfs`: generates PDFs of all MIDI files in the `out/` directory.

+Your generated MIDI and PDF files are contained in the `out/` directory.

 ## Structure
 melocule generates notes according to music theoretical rules.